Cohee1207/SillyTavern-Tools/README.md

 Returns a YouTube video script.
 Called when a YouTube video URL is detected in the user input.

-### GetWebPageContent

-Returns the text content of a web page.
-Called when a URL is detected in the user input.

 **MORE TOOLS COMING SOON!**

 ## Credits